nest/nest-simulator/doc/guides/connection_management.rst

     conn_dict = {'rule': 'pairwise_bernoulli', 'p': p}
     Connect(A, B, conn_dict)

+.. _conn_builder_conngen:

 conngen
 ~~~~~~~

+.. admonition:: Availability

+   This connection rule is only available if NEST was compiled with
+   :ref:`support for libneurosim <compile_with_libneurosim>`.

 To allow the generation of connectivity by means of an external
 library, NEST supports the Connection Generator Interface (`Djurfeldt